 High blood glucose levels can slow stomach emptying and that adds to the problem.
 If you take insulin, you may be asked to up the number of injections you take daily or even increase your basal rates if you use an insulin pump.
 You will also have to check your blood glucose levels more frequently after you eat to help bring them down sue to the increase of insulin.

-Medical treatments are also another option that you can discuss with your physician especially for those of you with significant symptoms.
+Medical treatments are also another option that you can discuss with your physician especially for those of you with significant symptoms but this is why setting up an appointment with your dietitian is so important, they will certainly be able to come up with a game plan to help you out.

 If this article of gastroparesis was helpful, please leave a comment below or hit the share button to share with your friends